norikinishida/treetk/README.md

 # treetk

-A python library for processing S-expressions and constituency/dependency tree structures.
+A Python library for processing S-expressions and constituency/dependency tree structures.

 ## Required packages ##